50 Most Caloric Dishes in America

 Here’s the problem: those less healthy options lurking on menus are some of the least nutritious, most caloric, most horrifying choices we’ve ever seen on a menu.
 (And, trust us, we’ve looked.)
 In fact, with some of the dishes we discovered below, you can top over a day’s worth of calories—2,000—in just a single meal.

 That’s right.
 The days of supersizing aren’t as far in the past as you might think.
-So when it comes to choosing a decent option when dining out, read on to discover the one (or two) things you definitely should not order.
-And if you’re trying to keep your eating habits on track in the office, don’t miss these 40 Healthy Snack Ideas To Keep You Slim.
+So when it comes to choosing a decent option when dining out, read on to discover the things you definitely should not order, as these are the 50 most calorie-heavy, unhealthiest restaurant dishes in America, ranked from least to most caloric.

 Denny’s Brooklyn Spaghetti & Meatballs with Bread